Fokku/DOME-Speech/speech/readme.md

 CLass to encapsulate voice profile returned by the identificationResponse.py class.

 identificationResponse.py:
-Class to handle the identification profile object returned by Speaker Identification
+Class to handle the identification profile object returned by Speaker Identification.

 identificationServiceClientHelper.py:
-Helper class for interacting with Speaker Recognition API
+Helper class for interacting with Speaker Recognition API.

 recognitzer.py:
 Class to communicate with Speech Recognition API.

 socketServer.py:
 Class to communicate with Raspi.